gwenhael-le-moine/saturnng/README.md

 - fix emulation bugs
 - 49g: find a way to enable the bigger screen (131×80)
 - 40g: make emulation work
-- sdl2 UI optimization: draw LCD on a distinct texture and then draw that texture on the main one